 The shoes are lightweight, weighing in at about 1lb and 0.2 oz per pair.
 The footbed is constructed of leather, while a seamless one piece upper with thermolaminated construction is highly abrasion resistant, durable, breathable and hydrophobic.

 Arc’teryx’s MegaGrip™ rubber compound, designed in conjunction with Vibram, is durable and keeps you stuck on the rock.
 For those of you who hate laces, the Arakys are a tighten once, buckle up, and never mess with the fit again kind of shoe.

 I wear a size women’s 6.5.
-I have kinda big feet for how short I am.
-These make me feel like my feet look even more huge and clown-like, especially in such a loud color.
-I was psyched to wear these around the city, but I don’t do so as much because my feet look SO BIG.
+I have kinda big feet for how short I am (5′ tall).
+These make my feet look even more huge and clown-like, especially in such a loud color.
+I was psyched to wear these around the city, but I don’t do so as much because my feet look enormous.

 For an approach shoe with sticky rubber, don’t actually expect to climb in these.
 These aren’t a technical approach shoe.
 You won’t be heel hooking or toe hooking in these.
 There’s no rubber toe-cap that is now standard on most approach (and even hiking) shoes.
 The Arakys’ heel is too soft for any heel hooks, or really, anything other than walking.
 But for those days where the approach is ten minutes and a lot of lounging is in the forecast, these are perfect.
 I’ve definitely tried collapsing the heel on my other approach shoes, especially when I just gotta pee so badly, but to no avail.

 If you are looking for an all around approach shoe, these won’t be it.
 There are so many better approach shoes (like the Salewa Firetails) on the market that will actually perform.
 But if you want a TRON-esque casual climbing shoe, the Arc’teryx Arakys approach shoe will be your best friend.